HOW OFTEN SHOULD A PERSON WITH DIABETES EAT?

 Simply put, mindful eating is about paying attention to what you’re eating — the look, the taste, the smells, the textures of food.
 But it goes beyond that.
 It’s also being aware of your hunger cues and any issues or guilt you may have around food, and figuring out whether you’re eating out of hunger or for emotional reasons.

-How do you practice mindful eating?
-Slow down for starters.
-Then savour each bite, chewing thoroughly.
 This gives your brain time to register satiety or fullness.
 It also gives your body a chance to digest the food you’re consuming.

 Like any new habit, learning to eat mindfully can take a bit of work in the beginning.
 But once you get in the habit, it can help you steer towards healthier foods and heighten the pleasure of each and every bite.